 The security feature has been designed to block unwanted apps that are not necessarily malware, such as toolbars, adware, crypto miner apps, and notification spammers.

-How to prevent unwanted apps from downloading on Microsoft Edge
+Block unwanted apps downloads on Microsoft Edge

 Open Microsoft Edge.